-Within fifteen months of receiving authorization to operate under Part I.B.2 effluent limitations (44.0 MGD), the permittee shall submit a report to EPD that includes a summary of the effluent data collected as well as copies of all the analytical laboratory reports.
+Within thirteen months of the effective date of the permit, the permittee shall submit a report to EPD that includes a summary of the effluent and stream data collected as well as copies of all the analytical laboratory reports for total recoverable zinc.
 The report shall be submitted to EPD at the address below:

-Environmental Protection Division Wastewater Regulatory Program 2 Martin Luther King Jr. Drive SE Suite 1462 East Atlanta, Georgia 30334
+Environmental Protection Division Wastewater Regulatory Program 2 Martin Luther King Jr. Drive SE Suite 1470A East Atlanta, Georgia 30334

 Upon receipt of the report, EPD will conduct a reasonable potential evaluation.
-If substances are measured at levels of concern, then the permittee may be required to perform additional priority pollutant analyses in accordance with Part I.C.5 or the permit may be modified to include effluent limitations for priority pollutants.
+If it is determined that total recoverable zinc is present in the effluent at levels of concern, EPD will reopen the permit to include a limit for this pollutant.